 Photography and poetry, based around the work of Picasso, will be the two thematic axes that the temporary exhibitions will focus on, which can be seen in the Museu Picasso throughout 2019, among them, one dedicated to the relation between Picasso and Paul Eluard.
 The museum is preparing a programme based on these two disciplines, photography and poetry, which were of crucial importance in Picasso’s work.

-The photographic section of the new season will be focused on a unique exhibition, Under the eye of the photographer, Picasso in his studios, which will be open from 7th June until 24th September.
+The photographic section of the new season will be focused on a unique exhibition, Picasso, photographer’s Gaze, which will be open from 7th June until 24th September.
 Throughout the summer, therefore, the museum will provide a photographic itinerary through Picasso’s studios in which you will be able to see the pluri-disciplinary wealth of the work of the painter and experimentation as the main driver of his way of working.

 Pablo Picasso.
 Nu dans l’atelier, 1er état B. Finals de 1936 principis de 1937.
 Musée national Picasso Paris ©RMN-Grand Palais (Musée national Picasso-Paris) / Jean-Gilles Berizzi